 Field-hunting tip

-Look in oxidized zones of copper ore deposits country — that is the host setting where ludjibaite typically forms.
+Look in oxidized zones of copper ore deposits country, the host setting where ludjibaite typically forms.
 If you start seeing malachite, pseudomalachite, azurite in float, you are in the right ground.
 Field specimens usually show a botryoidal crusts, radiating aggregates, spherulitic habit, so train your eye for that shape before scanning the outcrop.